 Hotel Sepetná sits over the town of Ostravice, in the far eastern reaches of the Czech Republic and the Moravian-Silesian region.
-Even Ostrava, the biggest city in the region, is barely visited by American or western European tourists, and Ostravice even less so.
-For me, that was part of the appeal: heat and crowds suck it out of me and I was looking for a respite.
+Even Ostrava, the biggest city in the region, is barely visited by American or western European tourists; Ostravice even less so.
+For me, that was part of the appeal: heat and crowds suck it out of me and I was looking for some respite.

 >>>> Related Post: Is Zakopane Poland Worth it During High Season Crowds?